 Healthy Banana Bread

 - Preheat oven to 350°F. Grease one standard-sized loaf pan.

 - Combine flours, salt, baking powder, and baking soda in a medium bowl; set aside.

-- Stir in flour mixture; beat just until blended.
-Stir in nuts, if using.
+- Stir in flour mixture; stir just until blended.

-- Bake 55 to 65 minutes or until wooden pick inserted in center comes out clean.
+- Pour into prepared loaf pan.
+Bake 60-70 minutes or until wooden pick inserted in center comes out clean.
 Cool in pan 10 minutes before removing to a wire rack to cool completely.

 I'm a registered dietitian, mom of 4, avid lover of food and strong promoter of healthy habits.
 Here you will find lots of delicious recipes full of fruits and veggies, tips for getting your kids to eat better and become intuitive eaters and lots of resources for feeding your family.Learn More about Natalie